agnedil/rag-demo-with-streamlit/README.md

 To run this application, you need to have Python and Streamlit installed.
 Follow these steps:

 1. Clone this repository to your local machine.
-2. Create and activate a virtual environment.
+2. Create and activate a virtual environment of your choice (venv, conda, etc.).
 3. Install dependencies from the requirements.txt file by running `pip install -r requirements.txt`.
+4. Set up environment variables REPLICATE_API_TOKEN (for a Llama 2 model hosted on replicate.com) and COHERE_API_KEY (for embeddings and reranking service on cohere.com)
-4. Start the Streamlit app by running `streamlit run `Hello.py`.
+4. Start the Streamlit app by running `streamlit run Hello.py`.

 ## Licence
 MIT license